Zanardi remains in serious condition after handbike crash

 The surgery lasted about three hours, after which Zanardi was moved to the intensive care unit.

-“We won’t see what his neurological state is until he wakes up.
+“We won’t see what his neurological state is until he wakes up — if he wakes up.
+Serious condition means it’s a situation when someone could die.
 Improvement takes time in these cases.
-Turns for the worse can be sudden,” Olivieri said.
+Turns for the worse can be sudden,” said Olivieri, who operated on Zanardi.
 “The operation went according to the plan.
 It’s the initial situation that was very serious.”

+“The next step is to try and stabilize him over the next week or 10 days.
+Then if things go well, he could eventually be woken up and re-evaluated.”

-Zanardi’s wife, Daniela, and his son, Niccolò, are at his bedside.
+Zanardi’s wife, Daniela, and his son, Niccolò, were at his bedside.

+“As I told his wife, he’s a patient who is worth being treated,” Olivieri said, referring to his chances for improvement.
+“As far as a prognosis of how he’ll be tomorrow, in a week or in 15 days, I don’t know.
+But I’m convinced that he should be treated.”

 The 53-year-old Zanardi won two championships in CART in the United States before a brief move to Formula One.
 He returned to America and was racing in Germany in a CART event in 2001 when both of his legs were severed in a horrific accident the weekend after the Sept.
 11 terrorist attacks.